 Elmhurst School will, in most instances, engage with both the victim's and the alleged perpetrator's parents or carers when there has been a report of sexual violence, though this might not be necessary or proportional in the case of sexual harassment.
 This will be considered on a case-by-case basis.
 The exception to this requirement is if there is a reason to believe that informing a parent or carer will put a child at additional risk.
 Careful consideration, based, where appropriate, on advice from relevant agencies, will be given to what information is provided to the respective parents or carers about the other child involved and when this is provided.
-Further details on working with parents can be found in the DfE guidance, starting at paragraph 71.
+Further details on working with parents can be found in KCSIE, paragraphs 546-551.